Fluorky/CyCNN-Enhanced/README.md

   ```

 > **Fork Notice:**
-This project is based on a fork of the original repository.
+This project is based on a fork of the original repository - https://github.com/mcrl/CyCNN.
 It includes numerous fixes, improvements, and additional functionalities built on top of the original work.